 Adoption Taxpayer Identification Number

-Q: What is an Adoption Taxpayer Identification Number?
+Do I Need an Adoption Taxpayer Identification Number?